When does 'House of Gucci' come out? This brand-new trailer has the answer

 The forthcoming film bears another resemblance to Halston in that the fashion designer's family is less than pleased with the project.

-"They are stealing the identity of a family to make a profit, to increase the income of the Hollywood system,” Patrizia Gucci, a second cousin of the late designer told the Associated Press (opens in new tab).
+"They are stealing the identity of a family to make a profit, to increase the income of the Hollywood system,” Patrizia Gucci, a second cousin of the late designer told the Associated Press.
 “Our family has an identity, privacy.
 We can talk about everything, but there is a borderline that cannot be crossed.”

 Danielle Valente

-Before her time at Future, Danielle was the editor of Time Out New York Kids and a news editor at Elite Daily.
-Her work has also appeared in Domino, Chowhound, amNewYork and Newsday, among other outlets.
+Before her time at Future, Danielle was the editor of Time Out New York Kids, where she got to experience the best of the city from the point of view of its littlest residents.
+Before that, she was a news editor at Elite Daily.
+Her work has also appeared in Domino, Chowhound, and amNewYork, to name a few.